 A deeply researched history, without unsustainable theories.

 Helen Farley wrote a deeply researched, erudite, and highly useful book for everyone interested in the history of tarot.
 It is an academic work with an extensive bibliography and numerous citations, yet it is readable for any reader.
+(Further reading: Comprehensive Timeline of Tarot History – 14th to 19th Century.)

 In conclusion, the “A Cultural History of Tarot”, is for anyone who wants to read about the actual history of the Tarot with historical evidence and without unsustainable theories.